ebartz/ranger/tests/README.md

-# Rancher Test Framework
+# Ranger Test Framework

-The Rancher Test Framework provides tools for writing integrations and validation tests.
+The Ranger Test Framework provides tools for writing integrations and validation tests.
 The framework manages interactions with the external services being tested and aids in cleaning up resources after a test is completed.
 The framework is organized into three disciplines: framework, clients, and extensions.
 The framework consists of a few core libraries used to make it easy to write homologous tests.
 See [extensions](#extensions) and [clients](#clients) for more details.

 ## Requirements

 ---

 #### Integration
-To run rancher integration tests you will need:
+To run ranger integration tests you will need:
-- a running instance of rancher with an accessible url
+- a running instance of ranger with an accessible url
-- a rancher access token for the admin user
+- a ranger access token for the admin user
 - [golang 1.17](https://go.dev/doc/install)
 - [k3d](https://k3d.io/v5.1.0/)